 We have recorded restructuring charges in recent periods in connection with closing certain plant locations, work force reductions and other cost savings programs.
 These charges are recorded when management has committed to a plan and incurred a liability related to the plan.
 Also in connection with the Textile Effects Acquisition, we recorded liabilities for workforce reduction, non-cancelable lease termination costs and demolition, decommissioning and other restructuring costs.
 Estimates for plant closing include the write-off of the carrying value of the plant, any necessary environmental and/or regulatory costs, contract termination and demolition costs.
-Estimates for work force reductions and other costs savings are recorded based upon estimates of the number of positions to be terminated, termination benefits to be provided and other information as necessary.
+Estimates for work force reductions and other information as necessary.
 While management evaluates the estimates on a quarterly basis and will adjust the reserve when information indicates that the estimate is above or below the initial estimate, management's estimates on a project-by-project basis have not varied to a material degree.
 For further discussion of our restructuring activities, see "Note 11.
 Restructuring, Impairment and Plant Closing Costs" to our consolidated financial statements included elsewhere in this prospectus.